CASE FILE // PC-2026-04

 Exhibit B

-The four KnowBe4 tiers and what they include
+The two SAT tiers and what they include

 REFERENCE

-Fits: SMBs starting their first awareness training program.
-Mid-market organisations with limited cyber budget.
+Fits: SMBs starting their first awareness program.
+Mid-market organisations establishing a core security baseline on a tighter budget.
 Educational institutions and non-profits.

 Exhibit C